ChipsAhoyM/chipsahoym.github.io/_pages/about.md

   image: DDK.JPG

 publication: true  # includes a list of papers
-publication_years: [2024, 2023, 2022]  # to show the papers in these years
+publication_years: [2025, 2024, 2023, 2022]  # to show the papers in these years
 social: true  # includes social icons at the bottom of the page
 ---

-I am a third-year Ph.D. student in the School of Computer Science at Peking University, advised by Prof. Boxin Shi at the <a href="https://camera.pku.edu.cn" target="_blank">Camera Intelligence Lab</a>.
-My current research area is Computational Photography, with a primary focus on neuromorphic cameras (e.g., DVS, Prophesee, Spike Camera).
-My goal is to integrate neuromorphic cameras with deep learning to develop the next generation of camera systems, achieving super-human visual sensing and computing.
-As an amateur photographer, capturing the world through my lens is my hobby.
+I am a final-year Ph.D. student in the School of Computer Science at Peking University, advised by Prof. Boxin Shi at the <a href="https://camera.pku.edu.cn" target="_blank">Camera Intelligence Lab</a>.
+My current research interests lie in Computational Photography and Generative AI, with a primary focus on neuromorphic cameras and video generation.

+My goal is to reimagine the future of camera systems by integrating neuromorphic cameras or advanced generative models, unlocking new possibilities in how we capture and create visual experiences.
+As an amateur photographer, I enjoy capturing the world through my lens.
 Explore <a href="/gallery/">gallery</a> to see images in the recent time.

 I obtained my B.S. in Computer Science from the School of EECS and my B.H. in History from the Department of History at Peking University in 2021.
 During my undergraduate studies, I concentrated on low-quality image enhancement guided by event cameras.
-Additionally, I have a keen interest in contemporary world history, particularly the history of science and technology.
-My diverse background helps me address problems from different perspectives, which drives my interest in advancing computational photography and contributing to new innovations.
+In addition, I maintain a strong interest in contemporary world history, particularly the history of science and technology.
 <br>
 <br>
 <br>